 Healthcare for women and children is a serious concern in Pakistan.
 Women in rural areas die from preventable complications during pregnancy and delivery, and neonatal care is unavailable in many areas.

-Near the Afghan border, MSF works with the Ministry of Health providing reproductive, newborn and paediatric healthcare.
+We work in four different locations in Balochistan and Khyber Pakhtunkhwa provinces to provide reproductive, neonatal and paediatric care.
 The team also manages an emergency room and offers inpatient and outpatient nutritional support for malnourished children under the age of five.
-These services are available to local residents, Afghan refugees and people who cross the border seeking medical assistance.
+These services are available to local communities, Afghan refugees and people who cross the border from Afghanistan to seek medical. assistance

 MSF operates a comprehensive 24-hour emergency obstetric care service, which include surgery and referrals for complicated cases.
 We also run inpatient and outpatient therapeutic feeding programmes for severely malnourished children in Balochistan.

 Cutaneous leishmaniasis, a disease transmitted by the bite of a sandfly, is endemic in parts of Pakistan.

 The disease is characterised by disfiguring and painful lesions.
 We run five treatment centres for this disease; three in Quetta, Balochistan, one in Bannu and one in Peshawar Khyber Pakhtunkhwa.
 Our teams offer diagnosis, treatment, health education and counselling.

 The cutaneous leishmaniasis programme has been expanded to the outskirts of Peshawar through MSF satellite clinics.
 In 2020, 3,363 patients were started on treatment for cutaneous leishmaniasis.

 Pakistan also has one of the highest prevalence rates of hepatitis C globally.
 In a clinic we run in Machar Colony, a densely populated informal settlement in Karachi, we provided nearly 4,602 consultations for hepatitis C in 2020.